Transferring License Plates Between Vehicles

 A small group of states treat the plate as belonging to the vehicle, not the owner:

-In every other state, default is plates follow the owner; buyer of old vehicle gets fresh set.
+Everywhere else, the default is that plates follow the owner, and whoever buys the old vehicle gets a fresh set.

 Vanity and personalized plate transfers